modern-fortran/neural-fortran/README.md

 ## Features

-* Training and inference of dense (fully connected) and convolutional neural networks
+* Training and inference of dense (fully connected), convolutional (1-d and 2-d), and transformer neural networks
 * Stochastic gradient descent optimizers: Classic, momentum, Nesterov momentum, RMSProp, Adagrad, Adam, AdamW
 * More than a dozen activation functions and their derivatives